 Marrakech Express by PeterMillar – Morocco

-A great memoir based on a train journey back in 1969 in Morocco.
+It is a remarkable memoir based on a train journey back in 1969 in Morocco.

 “Nothing in the world is quite like Morocco.
 Research for Marrakech Express took a year and covered everywhere from the Algerian border to magical Fez, cosmopolitan Rabat, and crazy Casablanca, not to mention Eid el Adha in Larache” (Peter Millar on TripFiction Facebook).